nus-cs2103-AY2223S1/tp/docs/AboutUs.md

 [[portfolio](team/darrtzj.md)]

 * Role: Project advisor
-* Responsibilities: Advise team on progress and suggest changes to implementation
+* Responsibilities: Advise team on progress and suggest changes to implementation.

 ### Tan How Suen